Last updated: Aug. 25, 2019. If something is not listed below, we default to AP Style. Please use this dictionary: merriam-webster.com.

 - My grocery list was simple: apples, milk and dog treats.

-There is no comma before the last item in a series.
+No serial comma (comma before the last item in a series).
 For example:

 - Dachshunds can have black, brown or purple coats.